 This Yunnan black tea has many golden bubs combined with the black leaves.
 The taste has strong over tones of cocoa blended with the malty undertones of a traditional Yunnan black tea.

 Teas grown in the Yunnan Province of China prior to the Han dynasty were typically exported in a compressed form similar to modern pu-erh tea.
 Dian hong is a relatively new product from Yunnan that began production in the early 20th century.
 The word "Diān" (滇) is the short name for the Yunnan region while "hâ€”ng" (紅) means "red (tea)"; as such, these teas are sometimes simply referred to as Yunnan red or Yunnan black.

-Bring spring or filtered drinking water to 212°F in a kettle.
-Add 1.5 tsp of tea leafs to a cup.
-Always pour boiling water over tea leafs and let steep 4 minutes.
+Bring filtered or spring water to 212°F. Add 1.5 tsp of tea leaves to an 8oz cup.
+Pour boiling water over the tea leaves and let steep 4 minutes.